 The interior canvas bags remove completely and are washable, too.
 It's a definite bonus, especially if your gym clothes sit in the hamper for too long!
 Plus, it’s pretty enough to leave out in your room, creating extra floor space in your closet.
 The lids prevent anyone from literally seeing your dirty laundry.

 Best for Storage: West Elm Graphic Woven Large Baskets

 A woven basket may just be your secret to keeping the family room organized.
 Large lidded baskets can corral even the bulkiest of toys, from stuffed animals to plastic trucks and entire families of baby dolls.

-Even if you’re only sharing your space with a partner, roommates, or a couple fur-babies, big decorative storage baskets are key for stashing clutter when guests come over.
-They're also handy for tucking away a couple extra throw blankets for chilly nights.
+Even if you’re only sharing your space with a partner, roommates, or a couple of fur-babies, big decorative storage baskets are key for stashing clutter when guests come over.
+They're also handy for tucking away a couple of extra throw blankets for chilly nights.

 When your storage will be in sight, it’s ideal to choose a basket with as much style as the rest of the room.
 These large baskets are made in Senegal and incorporate a modern chevron design woven into the exterior.
 They also offer discrete handles on the sides so you can easily move them around the room as you gather up clutter.

 Best for Plants: dufmod Seagrass Belly Basket

 While you may think a basket is just another attractive alternative to a ceramic or terracotta planter, there’s a surprise benefit.
 A woven basket is super-lightweight, and one with handles can make it easy to move around a room with the seasons or for watering.

 The natural texture is a softer take on the traditional glazed ceramic planter, lending a bohemian look to the room.
 Plus, clay planters can get expensive quickly, especially as you get into the larger sizes.
 Using a basket as a planter can be an economical way to add a stylish decor element.